Americastestkitchen/Americastestkitchen.github.io/_posts/2015-07-14-the-value-of-feedback.markdown

 following functions:
 1) Lints the JSX.
 2a) On failure, disable all submit buttons and display an error message.
-2b On success, enable all submit buttons and transform the jsx using babel (and wrap it in an `Article` react component for...reasons).
+2b On success, enable all submit buttons and transform the JSX using babel (and wrap it in an `Article` react component for...reasons).
 3) After transformation, it checks for our previewWindow and posts the message to the previewWindow.